Temporal Stream Logic: Synthesis beyond the Bools

-We denote sets of function, predicate, and update terms by $ \fterms $, $ \pterms $ and $ \uterms $, respectively.
-The literals $ \name{s} $, $ \name{f} $ and $ \name{p} $ of the term definitions refer to pure name literals, which do not need any predefined implementations.
-This allows us to abstract from any concrete implementations that may be bound to these literals.
-Nevertheless, we still classify them according to their arity, \textit{i.e.}, the number of function terms they are applied to, as well as to their type: input signal, output signal, function or predicate.
-Note that all this information can be derived directly from the grammar's syntax.
-For the sequel, we use $ \inames $, $ \onames $, $ \fnames $ and $ \pnames $ to denote the respective sets of names, while we use $ \names = (\inames \uplus \onames) \cup \fnames \cup \pnames $ to denote the set of all names.
-Input and output names have to be disjoint.
+We denote sets of function and predicate terms, and updates by $ \fterms $, $ \pterms $ and $ \uterms $, respectively, where $ \pterms \subseteq \fterms $.
+We use $ \fnames $ to denote the set of function literals and $ \pnames \subseteq \fnames $ to denote the set of predicate literals, where the literals $ \name{s}_{\name{i}} $, $ \name{s}_{\name{o}} $, $ \name{f} $ and~$ \name{p} $ are symbolic representations of inputs and cells, outputs and cells, and functions and predicates, respectively.
+Literals are used to construct terms as shown in \cref{fig:termdefinitions}.
+Since we use a symbolic representation, functions and predicates are not tied to a specific implementation.
+However, we still classify them according to their arity, i.e., the number of function terms they are applied to, as well as by their type: input, output, cell, function or predicate.
+Furthermore, terms can be compared syntactically using the equivalence relation~$ \equiv $.
+To assign a semantic interpretation to functions, we use an assignment function \mbox{$ \assign{\cdot} \from \fnames \to \functions $}.